smrghsh/smrghsh/README.md

 I am currently engaged in a dharmic battle with my greatest enemy: `javascript that I wrote myself`

-🌱 Currently grinding on webGL projects for generative art and visualizations for linguistics and neuroscience.
+🌱 Currently grinding on webGL projects for generative art and front end web apps for linguistics and neuroscience.

 📫 mail@samir.tech